 These are items that the diver cannot ditch in the event of an emergency, such as; metal backplates, metal BCD fittings (d-rings, clips), ‘heavy’ fins etc

-C. Confirm you can swim up in your equipment for a Balanced Rig
+Confirm you can swim up in your equipment with no gas in your BCD

 If not, then you will need to remove weight from your equipment.
 Bear in mind that (as you have already perfected your weighting) the increasing buoyancy of your wetsuit on ascent should make the journey progressively easier as you near the surface.

 Use trial and error, repeating this drill with less weight, until you reach a configuration that you are confident that you can swim to the surface.
 Any weight that you need to reduce to make the ascent comfortable will indicate the amount of weight that you must retain on your weight belt for emergency ditching.
-The weight that you are comfortable to swim up can be integrated in a non-detachable manner to your configuration (i.e. backplate, trim weights etc)
+The weight that you are comfortable swimming up can be integrated in a non-detachable manner into your configuration (i.e. backplate, trim weights etc)

 Having satisfied yourself that you have sufficient weight to maintain shallow stops at the end of a dive and that you can swim up your kit at the beginning of a dive; you can now tailor your equipment configuration for the best results.

 Having identified the minimum total weight that you must carry, including the minimum weight that must be ditchable; you can consider the integration of other non-ditchable negatively buoyant items into your balanced rig for the purposes of trim control.

 Congratulations… you should now have a ‘balanced rig‘.

 Next article: ‘Streamlining Your Kit’